Wendy is a British expat who has moved home with her family several times in the last decade.

 Q: Where are you originally from?

 A: I was born and raised on the outskirts of London.
-Most of my family are still there, so it’s still the place I think of as my roots, my original home, even though I don’t get back there very often.
+Most of my family is still there, so it’s still the place I think of as my roots, my original home, even though I don’t get back there very often.

 Q: Where are you living now?